An Open Letter to Canadians

 it’s not too late.

 Nihan Sevinc is a Turkish-Canadian writer, facilitator, and creative coach based on the west coast.
-She helps people come home to their bodies, their creativity, and their unique connection with the Earth.
-Her work supports individuals, families, and teams in cultivating nervous system resilience, spaciousness, and possibility in how we live and create together.
-She is grateful to live and create on the unceded traditional ancestral territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
+She helps people come home to their bodies, creativity, and their unique connection with the Earth.
+She is grateful to live and create on the unceded traditional territories of the Musqueam, Squamish, and Tsleil-Waututh Nations.